 Black-Striped Malchut Wool Tallit

 All of the above applies to the white-striped Malchut Tallit.
-The black-striped version has the same weave, but has standard fringes and a regular synthetic atara.
-It is very similar to Tallit Hamefoar, made by Mishkan Hatchelet.
+The black-striped Malchus Tallis has the same weave, but has standard fringes and a regular synthetic atara.
+Similar to Tallit Hamefoar, made by Mishkan Hatchelet, it is less expensive and a bit lighter.